LuisaSantosSilva/LuisaSantosSilva/README.md

 Embedded systems,
 Database,
 Programming Techniques And Algorithms,
-Systems development,
+Systems Development,
 Web Programming,
-Mobile Application Programming,
+Mobile Application Programming and
-digital design.
+Digital Design.

 ### Technologies I use and learn on a daily basis: